favonia/cloudflare-ddns/README.markdown

 The updater should now be running in the background.
 Check the logs with `docker-compose logs cloudflare-ddns` and confirm that it started correctly.

+<a id="docker-compose-special-setups"></a>
 ## 🧩 Docker Compose Special Setups

 These setups are additive changes on top of the basic Docker Compose template above.
 Each setup shows a minimal delta.
-For the exact behavior of each environment variable, see [`All Settings`](#-all-settings).
+For the exact behavior of each environment variable, see [`All Settings`](#all-settings).

 ### 🔍 Validation and Testing